gingerchew/ginger.wtf-2024/src/posts/creating-a-theme-using-arc.md

 Okay, now before I go messing with these custom properties, I have to remember some things.

-1 Color contrast is a very serious issue across the web 2 *_YOU_* suffer from low contrast woes across the web 3 This isn't necessarily something that will be here forever.
+- 1 Color contrast is a very serious issue across the web
+- 2 **_YOU_** suffer from low contrast woes across the web
+- 3 You can't guarantee these custom properties will be here forever.
 Arc may decide to remove these down the rode, then you have a theme that does nothing.

 That in mind, lets fiddle.